10 Prius Cat Converter Theft Prevention Tips (July 2022 Update)

 1. Catalytic Converter Shield – Best Overall Theft Protection

-Cat converter shield is a large aluminum plate that, once installed, delivers a powerful barrier against catalytic converter theft.
+Cat converter shiel is a large aluminum plate that, once installed, delivers a powerful barrier against catalytic converter theft.
 It’s easy to install, requiring no welding.
 This product utilizes the factory studs and comfortably aligns with the Prius undercarriage.
 Special fasteners also help as a theft deterrent, keeping unwanted hands out of your vehicle.
 The guard may help with the aerodynamics of the Prius too.
 This catalytic converter cover could translate into increased fuel economy, though there is no data to support this possibility currently.

 2. Full Auto Insurance